• Skip to primary navigation

 Add yogurt

 • Add coconut yogurt and stir well until completely blended in.
-Clean sides of the bowl with a spatula or damp paper towel.
+Clean the sides of the bowl with a spatula or damp paper towel.
 Smooth the top of the mixture.
-Cover bowl with a plate.
+Cover the bowl with a plate.

 Ferment cheese

-• Place covered bowl out of direct sunlight and let sit at room temperature for 12-36 hours.
+• Place the covered bowl out of direct sunlight and let sit at room temperature for 12-36 hours.
 Taste the cream cheese after 12 hours and periodically until it has the desired tart and cheesy flavor.

 • Culturing takes 12 hours in our tropical climate.
 However, don't worry if it takes up to 36 hours.
 Different climates create very different results.
 Also, the degree of sourness is your own personal taste.

-Stir in Lemon juice and salt
+Stir in lemon juice and salt

 • When cream cheese is sour to your preference, stir it down.
 Dissolve salt in lemon juice.
 Stir lemon juice and salt mixture into cream cheese.
 Whip well with a spoon.